 Work in smaller shifts throughout the day or take longer breaks between work periods to give some undivided attention and care to your kids as you are needed for things like bath time, a walk outside, and fixing up lunch, breakfast, or dinner.

 Set up a rewards system for your kids for when they're good and able to entertain themselves, not bother you, not cry, or not fight amongst themselves.
 Whatever your kids struggle with the most, create a rewards system to help motivate them to be on their best behavior and work on their personal struggles.

-The age of your children is going to have an effect on your plans for how to work from home with kids.
+The age of your children is going to have an effect on your "how to work from home with kids" plans as well.
 Different age groups have different needs and demand different degrees of attention and care.